-When you rent a property or land the terms of a tenancy agreement can be wide-ranging and complex, you may not know what you are agreeing to.
+When you rent a property or land, the terms of the tenancy agreement can be wide-ranging and complex and you may not know what you are agreeing to.
 Our specialists will help you to understand the terms of your tenancy agreement so you know where you stand.
-With years of experience acting for tenants and landlords we can take a balanced view and advise you on how to move forward.
+With years of experience acting for tenants and landlords, we can take a balanced view and advise you on how to move forward.

-To speak to a specialist who can help with your tenancy call or email us today.
+To speak to a specialist who can help with your tenancy, please call or email us today.

-Debbie, who is an Associate and Chartered Legal Executive, specialises in residential property.
+Debbie, who is a Partner, specialises in residential property.
 After joining Hart Brown in 1984 she quickly progressed through the ranks qualifying as a Legal Executive in 1996.
 She was admitted to the Fellowship in 1997.
 Debbie is well known in the Godalming area and receives high praise both from clients and agents who come back to her time and time again.

 Her most memorable case was the purchase of a property for clients who were looking for a quick turnaround.
 It was a mere 3 working days from instructions to exchange of contracts.